 Dalit empowerment, social movements in India and the philosophy of Ambedkarism

 1. Shaileshkumar Darokar - Complexities of Liberation from Caste: Manual Scavenging in Maharashtra, Economic and Political Weekly, Vol. 55, Issue No. 9, February 29, 2020.

-2. Shaileshkumar Darokar - 'Manual Scavengers: A Blind Spot in Urban Development Discourse', Economic and Political Weekly, Vol. 53, Issue No. 22, 02 June, 2018.
+2. Shaileshkumar Darokar - 'Manual Scavengers: A Blind Spot in Urban Development Discourse', Economic and Political Weekly, Vol. 53, Issue No. 22, 02 June 2018.

-3. Shaileshkumar Darokar “Social Justice and Social Development of Scheduled Caste and Scheduled Tribes in Maharashtra”, Indian Journal of Dalit and Tribal Studies and Action, IJDTSA Vol.2, Issue 1, No. 1, pp 1-23, June, 2014.
+3. Shaileshkumar Darokar “Social Justice and Social Development of Scheduled Caste and Scheduled Tribes in Maharashtra”, Indian Journal of Dalit and Tribal Studies and Action, IJDTSA Vol.2, Issue 1, No. 1, pp 1-23, June 2014.

-4. Shaileshkumar Darokar “Internalising and Deepening 'Dhammakranti' Towards realising Ambedkar's Emancipatory Vision”, Indian Journal of Dalit and Tribal Studies and Action, IJDTSA Vol.1, Special Issue: Voices and Silences, No.2 pp.8 to 18, 2013-2014
+4. Shaileshkumar Darokar “Internalising and Deepening 'Dhammakranti' Towards realizing Ambedkar's Emancipatory Vision”, Indian Journal of Dalit and Tribal Studies and Action, IJDTSA Vol.1, Special Issue: Voices and Silences, No.2 pp.8 to 18, 2013-2014

-Forthcoming (2019) -
+Forthcoming (2021) -